tedmcn/brachistochrone/README.md

 				};

-This is our parent class for all objects and provides as a good example for understanding OpenGL and physics engines.
+This is our parent class for all objects and provides us a good example for understanding OpenGL and physics engines.
 Everything we do in OpenGL is to model the real world, because that's the actual goal.
-Therefor like in the real world and real physics, every object has some position is space:
+Therefore like in the real world and real physics, every object has some position is space:

 					float p[3];	//position represented with 3 coordinates